Bhawani-Rabisankar-Sahoo/HR_analysis/README.md

 It shows how the employees are distributed acccording to their age .

 Maximum number of employees are in their 30s and the number gradually decreases with increasing or drcreasing the age .

-Maximum number of employees are in their 30s and the number gradually decreases with increasing or drcreasing the age .
 It makes a normal distribution curve.